• Link to Youtube Link to Youtube Link to Youtube

 Share this entry

-Alexis de Tocqueville (1805–1859) was a French politician, historian, and social theorist.
-He is best known for his work "Democracy in America", which analyzes the effects of democracy on society and politics.
-Tocqueville is considered one of the earliest and most influential thinkers in political science and sociology.
+Alexis Charles Henri Clérel de Tocqueville (1805–1859) was a French politician, lawyer, and writer.
+His seminal work "Democracy in America" analyzes the effects of democracy on the social structures of the United States.
+Tocqueville is considered one of the most influential political thinkers of the 19th century and a founder of modern democratic theory.

 /